erwanlemerrer/awesome-audit-algorithms/README.md

 # Awesome Audit Algorithms [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A curated list of audit algorithms for getting insights from black-box algorithms.
+A curated list of algorithms for auditing black-box algorithms.
+Nowadays, many algorithms (recommendation, scoring, classification, ...) are operated at third party providers, without users or institutions having any insights on how they operate on their data.
+Audit algorithms in this list thus apply to this setup, coined the "black-box" setup, where one auditor wants to get some insight on these remote algorithms.

 <img src="https://github.com/erwanlemerrer/awesome-audit-algorithms/blob/main/resources/audit.png" width="600" alt="banner" class="center">